 In the 21st century, Marble has become a home for summer tourists.
 Every year the Marble Symposium welcomes stone carvers from all over the world, who come to turn white marble blocks into majestic sculptures.

-The town offers plenty of attractions for its guests, including Crystal Ghost Town, the famous former Crystal Mill, Beaver Lake State Wildlife Area, the wildly popular Slow Groovin’ BBQ, and The Marble Hub.
+The town offers plenty of attractions for its guests, including Crystal Ghost Town, the famous former Crystal Mill located 6 miles away in Crystal, Beaver Lake State Wildlife Area, the wildly popular Slow Groovin’ BBQ, and The Marble Hub.

 This mountain town has many titles, like Colorado’s Last Great Ski Town or the Wildflower Capital of Colorado.
 It is located in the East River Valley which was once used as a summer residence by the Ute people.